 - Long-term tax-free legacy planning: Another benefit is that there are no required minimum distributions (RMDs) on Roth IRAs, meaning the account can grow indefinitely and your child will never be forced to take distributions, unlike all other types of retirement accounts.
 This type of tax diversification can help reduce taxable income in retirement.
 It can also be used to leave a tax-free inheritance to potential future grandchildren, though under the Secure Act, beneficiaries who inherit a retirement account from a parent or relative can no longer ‘stretch’ the distributions over their lifetime by taking required minimum distributions (RMDs).
 Instead, starting in 2020, they will be forced to take the funds in 10 years.

 - Income limits: Although the income limitations won’t impact a young investor for years to come, the primary disadvantage of Roth accounts is that income limitations preclude many affluent individuals from making annual contributions, though there are no income restrictions on Roth conversions.
-In 2019, the phase-out range for single filers is between $122,000 – $137,000 and for married couples filing jointly $193,000 – $203,000.
-In 2020, the income phase-out limits will also increase: the phase-out range for single filers in 2020 is between $124,000 – $139,000 and for married couples filing jointly $196,000 – $206,000.
+The income phase-out limits for single filers in 2021 is between $125,000 – $140,000 and for married couples filing jointly $198,000 – $208,000.

 - Cap on contributions: One of the disadvantage of IRAs is the relatively low annual contribution limit: $6,500 in 2023 for workers under age 50.
 Remember, regardless of age, the annual funding limit on a Roth or traditional IRA is the lesser of the individual’s earned income or the stated IRS limit.
 (One notable exception is a spousal IRA, which is another topic entirely).

 Why open a Roth IRA for teens instead of a traditional IRA?